 The islands are moody, which makes them sort of sexy in a way.
 The weather is gray and unpredictable and the landscape is volcanic which provides a hint of danger; dramatic peaks, canyons, and cliffs abound.
 As soon as I stepped off the plane, I knew this was a dream destination for landscape photographers.
 However there’s much more to these islands than photography.

-Read about my trip: 5 Unique Experiences on the Faroe Islands
+Read about my epic trip: 5 Unique Experiences on the Faroe Islands

 Best time to go to the Faroe Islands